alyssandra-cabading/alyssandra-cabading.github.io/projects/overeasi.md

   <img class="ui centered circular image" src="../images/overeasi.png">

-**OverEASI** is a web application that I helped create as a team project in ICS 314, Fall 2020, and simultaneously as a Hawaii Annual Coding Challenge solution.
+**OverEASI** is a web application that I helped create as a team project in ICS 314 (Fall 2020), and simultaneously as a NIC Hawaii chatbot challenge solution for the Hawaii Annual Coding Challenge (HACC) 2020.
 This project allowed me to explore the work that goes on to creating a responsive website that is flexible and easy to use.

 #### Landing Page
   <img class="ui centered medium image" src="../images/landing.png">